Engine DataPacks¶

 Attempting to retrieve the data from an empty DataPack will result in an exception.
 A method “isEmpty” is provided to check whether a DataPack is empty or not before attempting to access its data:

-# It's safe to get the data
+if not datapack.isEmpty(): # It's safe to get the data print(datapack.data) else: # This will raise an exception print(datapack.data)

-Checking if a DataPack contains the most recent data
+Checking if a DataPack contains the most recent data¶

 It may happen that certain DataPacks that are available to Preprocessing and Transceiver functions will not be updated on every simulation iteration.
 For example, this will be the case whenever the engines that take part in the simulation run at different frequencies.
 It may be wasteful to perform processing of the same data multiple times.
-The DataPack objects have a flag, called isUpdated that allows to check if they contain the most recent data.
-It will be set to true only on the simulation iteration,on which the DataPack has been created (for example returned from a Preprocessing Function) or received (for example from an Engine).
-The flag can be accessed from Preprocessing, Transceiver, and Status Functions in the following way:
+The DataPack objects have a flag, called isUpdated

-# The DataPack is 'stale', i.e. it was updated in one of the previous simulation iterations
+if datapack.isUpdated(): # Perform some operations, because the DataPack has just been updated else: # The DataPack is 'stale', i.e. it was updated in one of the previous simulation iterations

-Role of DataPacks in TransceiverFunctions
+Role of DataPacks in TransceiverFunctions¶

 DataPacks are both the input and output of TransceiverFunctions.
 When a datapack is declared as input of a TF, this datapack is always requested to the corresponding Engine when the latter is synchronized.
 When a datapack is returned by a TF, it is sent to the corresponding Engine after the TF is executed.
 For more information about the synchronization model used in NRP-core the reader can refer to these sections: